mailhexu/TB2J/docs/src/rotate_and_merge.md

-# Using rotate and merge in TB2J
+# Use rotate and merge in TB2J